 Lower Atlantic region gas prices rose from last week: See how much here

-Regional gas prices rose for the second consecutive week and reached an average of$3.34 per gallon of regular fuel on Monday, up from last week's price of $3.24 per gallon, according to the U.S. Energy Information Administration.
+Regional gas prices rose for the second consecutive week and reached an average of $3.36 per gallon of regular fuel on Monday, up from last week's price of $3.34 per gallon, according to the U.S. Energy Information Administration.

-The average fuel price in the Lower Atlantic region has risen about 17 cents since last month.
+The average fuel price in the Lower Atlantic region has risen about 21 cents since last month.
 According to the EIA, gas prices across the region in the last year have been as low as $2.88 on Dec.
-18, 2023, and as high as$3.66 on Aug.
+18, 2023, and as high as $3.66 on Aug.
 7, 2023.

 A year ago, the average gas price in the Lower Atlantic region was 3% lower at $3.26 per gallon.